 Welcome back to our new monthly series!
 September has been the busiest part of “Conference Season” with excellent new material to review.
 Three themes jump out recently.

 First up: data science for accountability.
 A controversial metric called Dunbar’s Number describes how many relationships a primate can sustain based on neocortex size.
 The rough idea sets 150 as a threshold size for a cohesive group.
 It speaks to the fact that humans aren’t particularly good at making decisions in much larger groups.
 Data science, however, helps augment that human condition – especially for collaborative data insights across large organizations.
-And while the dialog about ethics in data science has been going strong for the past few years, we’re beginning to see tangible actions for enterprise: checklists which teams can use, examples of better ways of measuring and modeling, as well as excellent analysis and visualization about issues that compel change.
+And while the dialog about ethics in data science has been going strong for the past few years, we’re beginning to see tangible actions for enterprise: checklists that teams can use, examples of better ways of measuring and modeling, as well as excellent analysis and visualization about issues that compel change.
 As data science gets applied for corporate and public accountability, issues turn up in unexpected ways.

 Third: AI and Economics have surprises in-store.
 There’s a lot of public discussion about the potential for AI to displace jobs.
-Much of the econometrics involved focuses on measures of labor and employment, meanwhile there are disturbing trends about R&D efforts declining in aggregate.
+Much of the econometrics involved focuses on measures of labor and employment, meanwhile, there are disturbing trends about R D efforts declining in aggregate.
 However, some of those assumptions appear to be wrong.
-Multiple independent research efforts point to problems in the math of those economic models, how AI accelerates R&D in unexpected ways, in turn boosting capital stocks (in the economic sense, not company valuation).
+Multiple independent research efforts point to problems in the math of those economic models, how AI accelerates R D in unexpected ways, in turn boosting capital stocks (in the economic sense, not company valuation).
 Also, the economics of newer hardware, newer cloud architectures, faster networks, etc., imply some movement away from the era of data practices based on Hadoop/Spark.
 These factors have profound implications on industry, where data science and data engineering provide foundations for a sea change.

 Data Science for accountability